-Pursuant to KRS 158.140(2), students who meet all state and local graduation requirements shall receive a high school diploma from the school district.
-Districts do not have the flexibility of allowing a student to defer a diploma and graduate with a different cohort.
-Once the student meets all state and local minimum requirements for graduation, the diploma shall be issued.
-Once the diploma is issued, the student's final grade point average (GPA) should be calculated and cannot be altered at a later date to reflect additional or updated coursework as part of the final GPA or credits toward graduation.
+Pursuant to KRS 158.140(2), students who meet all state and local graduation requirements are entitled to receive a high school diploma from the school district.
+Once the diploma is issued, the student's final GPA should be calculated and should not be altered at a later date to reflect additional or updated coursework as part of the final GPA or credits toward graduation.
 High school transcripts must contain an accurate account of the student's final academic standing at the time the diploma is issued.

 SB 128 provides that graduated students returning for a supplemental year "shall not receive any additional credits or certifications as a result of coursework unless the student completes the course and remains enrolled in the program until the completion of such course."
 Any credit awarded to an already graduated student, however, cannot be used toward high school graduation or be included in the student's final GPA, as the student graduated and was awarded a diploma prior to completion of the supplemental course.
-However, the supplemental coursework and subsequent grades may be included in the student's transcript for informational purposes at the discretion of the district.
+However, the supplemental coursework and grades may be included in the student's transcript for informational purposes.

-Pursuant to guidance from the Kentucky Council on Postsecondary Education (CPE), graduated seniors who return and wish to take postsecondary coursework during the 2021-2022 year must pursue dual enrollment (defined within KRS 164.002) rather than dual credit coursework.
+All students in the Supplemental School Year Program, including graduated students, are considered secondary students.
+However, pursuant to guidance from the Kentucky Council on Postsecondary Education (CPE), graduated seniors who return and wish to take postsecondary coursework during the 2021-2022 year must pursue dual enrollment (defined within KRS 164.002), rather than dual credit coursework.
 Furthermore, and pursuant to guidance from the Kentucky Higher Education Assistance Authority (KHEAA), it should be noted that students who graduate from high school during the 2020-2021 year are no longer considered high school students for scholarship purposes and, therefore, are not eligible for Dual Credit or Work Ready Dual Credit scholarships during the 2021-2022 year.
 As such, tuition for courses taken by graduated students will be determined by the postsecondary institution.
 High school graduates who desire to use their KEES awards for postsecondary expenses must be enrolled at the postsecondary level as regular postsecondary students who are subject to full tuition rates.
 Please also be advised that this credit cannot be used toward high school graduation requirements and GPA for graduated students.